NEERAJ-b025/wdps1910/README.md

 `
 Can be found out by viewing/curl the spark web UI or in the spark logs.

+An alternative approach using HDFS, run `start_spark_run.sh`.
+Give appropriate values to the the arguements.

 ## Technologies
 * Apache Spark (https://spark.apache.org/)
 * Python 3.5.2 (https://www.python.org/)